charlee/linux-prof/README.md

 This is my course project for ECE1759.

+Each system call is measured with CPU cycles (not real-time clock) in order to reduce the overhead of retriving real-time clock and increase precision.

-Test result:
+## Test result

 - Average cycles: [means.csv](./report/means.csv)
 - Standard deviation: [stds.csv](./report/stds.csv)

-Cycles for all system calls:
+## Cycles for all system calls

 ![02_fork.png](./report/02_fork.png)
 ![03_read.png](./report/03_read.png)